yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/blobstore-cache-policy.markdown

 # BlobStore Management

-You may use the FDF Management command line to access underlaying SSD storage runtime.
+You may use the ZetaScale Management command line to access underlaying SSD storage runtime.
 This allows you to access statistics that can be used to tune performance and analyze performance problems.
 These statistics counters used to monitor events within the FDF subsystem.
 Most events are counted on a per FDF container basis as well as for all containers within the FDF instance.

 ## Statistics